 As they say, a picture is worth a thousand words.
-Here are a few to give you an idea of my training background and experiences, but honestly none of this crap matters much.
-Regardless of how experienced or qualified your guide may be, you're still the one who has to try out the techniques for yourself, absorb it, see if it works for you, and make it your own or not.
+Here are a few to give you an idea of Sifu Rob's training background and experiences, but honestly, he'll tell you none of this crap matters much.
+Regardless of how experienced or qualified your Sifu (Teacher) may be, you're still the one who has to try out the techniques for yourself, absorb it, see if it works for you, and make it your own or not.

-However, I started martial arts nearly thirty years ago studying Northern Praying Mantis Kung Fu.
-In 1998, I transitioned to Wing Chun Kung Fu, the original martial art of Bruce Lee.
-I have had the opportunity to study Wing Chun with "masters" (old guys that have been doing this a while) all over the world including Japan, Korea, and Hong Kong.
+However, he started martial arts nearly thirty years ago studying Northern Praying Mantis Kung Fu.
+In 1998, he transitioned to Wing Chun Kung Fu, the original martial art of Bruce Lee.
+He's had the opportunity to study multiple martial arts with renowned masters from all over the world from Japan to Korea to Hong Kong and elsewhere.

-In terms of JKD, these gentlemen have directly or indirectly had the greatest influence on my progression in the art of Jeet Kune Do.
-In particular, Sifus Mick Thornton and Kevin Beale have taken the time over the years to develop my knowledge and application of JKD primarily through 1-on-1 lessons and small group lessons.
-Sifu Beale has a wealth of knowledge with a background in both boxing and Kempo.
-He's a JKD Full Instructor, Head Coach Submissions Fighting /Boxing (HFC), and trainer of numerous Boxing, Kickboxing and NHB Champions.
-Sifu Mick Thornton is a JKD Full Instructor and Founder of Blending of the Martial Arts.
-He has extensively trained in both JKD, Filipino Martial Arts, and too many other systems to name!
+In terms of JKD, these gentlemen have directly or indirectly had the greatest influence on Sifu Rob's progression in the art of Jeet Kune Do.
+In particular, Sifus Kevin Beale and Mick Thornton have taken the time over the years to develop his knowledge and application of JKD primarily through 1-on-1 lessons and small group classes.
+Sifu Beale has a wealth of knowledge with a background training championship boxers and holding instructorships in Jeet Kune Do, Bujutsu Kempo, Pacific Archipelago Combatives, Aiki-Jitsu, and Close Quarter Combatives.
+Sifu Mick Thornton is a JKD Full Instructor, Founder of Blending of the Martial Arts, and member of both the Philadelphia Historical Martial Arts Hall of Fame and World Karate Union Hall of Fame.
+He has extensively trained in JKD, Filipino Martial Arts, and Combatives.

-I went to South Korea to train with whoever I could find and I found Grandmaster Kim.
-I believe he's a 9th dan Black belt in Taekwondo or something like that.
-Anyway, great experience learning from him how to kick faster, stronger, and higher.
+Sifu Rob also went to South Korea to train with whoever he could find and he found Grandmaster Kim, a 9th Dan Black belt in Taekwondo.
+From him, Rob learned how to kick faster, stronger, and higher.
 One of Bruce Lee's friends and influences was Master Jhoon Goo Rhee, known as the Father of American Taekwondo.
-It was great to train with a legend in his own right in South Korea.
-(He made me do 250 sit ups, normally it's 500!)
+Grandmaster Kim is also a legend in his own right in South Korea.
+(Rob always tells the story of how Grandmaster Kim made him do 250 sit ups)

-Sifu John first started me in Wing Chun Kung Fu back in 1998.
-From him, I learned relaxation, the use of energy and sensitivity, tactile awareness, and the basics of Chi Sao (Sticky Hands).
+Sifu John first started Rob in Wing Chun Kung Fu back in 1998.
+From him, Rob learned relaxation, the use of energy and sensitivity, tactile awareness, and the basics of Chi Sao (Sticky Hands).